|

 Johann Canseir.
 As

-we followed that person back in history, it
+we followed that person back in the German

-appears that the actual name was probably Kanseyer.
+appears more likely that the actual surname was probably Kanseyer.

 out spelling based on the spoken word alone. |